Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Some interesting statistics

-According to statistics, children under the age of 7 are more likely to suffer from bruxism - 30-50% (usually by the age of 7 in children the problem disappears on its own), while in adults the same figure is only 10-15% of the total population .
+According to statistics, bruxism most often affects children under the age of 7 years - 30-50% (usually by the age of 7 in children the problem disappears on its own), while in adults the same figure is only 10-15% of the entire population .

-But it is also assumed that bruxism in adults is much more common, so the statistics are inaccurate.
-Lonely people, gritting their teeth, are not even aware of their condition, because they have no one to tell about it.
+But it is also assumed that bruxism is much more common in adults, so the statistics are inaccurate.
+Lonely people grinding their teeth are not even aware of their condition because they have no one to tell about it.

-In the daytime form of the violation, the person himself notices its manifestations and tries to control his condition.
+At daytime form violations, the person himself notices its manifestations and tries to control his condition.

-According to some scientists, bruxism is a sleep disorder like somnambulism (sleepwalking), enuresis, snoring, nightmares and sleep apnea (stopping breathing during sleep).
+According to some scientists, bruxism is a sleep disorder, like somnambulism (sleepwalking), enuresis, snoring, nightmares and apnea (stopping breathing during sleep).

-Officially, this assumption has not been confirmed, because this phenomenon has not been fully studied.
-There are suggestions that the night grinding of teeth is a response to involuntary activity in a dream, when a person talks in a dream, experiences hallucinations, is between sleep and wakefulness.
+This assumption has not been officially confirmed, because this phenomenon has not been fully studied.
+There are suggestions that teeth grinding at night is a response to involuntary activity during sleep, when a person talks in a dream, experiences hallucinations, and is between sleep and wakefulness.

 Teeth grinding is not an independent disease.
 It only indicates psychological or physiological disorders in the body.

-If bruxism is detected in an adult, then before starting treatment, it is necessary to conduct a comprehensive examination in order to find the cause that provoked the presented pathology.
+If bruxism is detected in an adult, then before starting treatment, it is necessary to conduct a comprehensive examination to find the cause that provoked the presented pathology.

 Physical reasons include: